 Turkey Wild Rice Soup

 I found myself a few weeks ago with a lot of unseasonal turkey leftovers thanks to our recipe testing and preparation for all of our new 2018 Thanksgiving recipes.
-I whipped up this soup because Mike and I needed to eat dinner and we loved it so much I decided I should share it here!
+I whipped up this Turkey Rice Soup because Mike and I needed to eat dinner and we loved it so much I decided I should share it here!

-How do you make turkey soup from leftover turkey?
+How do you make turkey rice soup from leftover turkey?

 You’ll want to pick off as much of the meat as possible from the turkey after it has been carved.
 If you are able to, pick all the meat from the turkey while it’s still warm because it is much easier to do!
 Our recipe calls for about 2-3 cups of leftover turkey meat.
 Once you’ve picked off meat from the turkey you should make a bone broth with it to use in your soup!